muthaah/gads2020/Lab Translation/CreatingVirtualMachines.md

-# LAB : Essential Google Cloud Infrastructure: Foundation -
+# LAB : Essential Google Cloud Infrastructure: Foundation - Creating Virtual Machines

 ### Objectives
 In this lab, you explore the available options for VMs and see the differences between locations and learn how to perform the following tasks: